-I recently completed my Ph.D at the University of Toronto.
-My recent research is in group epistemology, in meta-social-epistemology, and in the epistemology of scientific collaboration.
+I completed my Ph.D at the University of Toronto in 2018.
+I’ve lectured at the University of Toronto and at Ryerson University.
+My recent research is in group epistemology, meta-epistemology, and the epistemology of scientific collaboration.

-My work is published in the American Philosophical Quarterly, the Canadian Journal of Philosophy, Social Epistemology, Metascience, and elsewhere.
+My work is published in the American Philosophical Quarterly, Synthese, the Canadian Journal of Philosophy, and elsewhere.
 I have presented my research at several American Philosophical Association meetings and elsewhere.

-I’m married to Tarryn, a behaviour analyst and consultant who works with children with autism, and with their caregivers and schools.
-We’re the proud parents of Aurelia (Dec. ’14) and Isaac (June ’18).
+I’m married to Tarryn, a behaviour analyst who works with children with autism, and with their caregivers.
+We’re the proud parents of Aurelia and Isaac.